-It likely indicates that the key server is not using an appropriate server.pem file, and the client is aborting the connection after the certificate exchange.
-The certificate must be signed by the keyless CA, and the SANs must include the hostname of the keyless server.
+These logs likely indicate that the key server is not using an appropriate server or pem file and the client is aborting the connection after the certificate exchange.
+The certificate must be signed by the keyless CA and the SANs must include the hostname of the keyless server.
 Here is a valid example for a keyless server located at

-Ensure that permissions are correct on all keys and certificates you have installed on the server.
+Ensure permissions are correct on all keys and certificates installed on the server.

-You will need to either provide a certificate for only those hosts, or change the priority of the certificate in the Crypto app of your Cloudflare dashboard.
+You will need to either provide a certificate for only those hosts or change the priority of the certificate in the SSL/TLS app of your Cloudflare dashboard.